I have worked in education and entertainment and am also an historian and businessman and currently studying at the Open University.

 Known as sailor "Old Jack" to a new generation of children's TV viewers, Bernard Cribbins has been working consistently since the 1950s, when he appeared in several Ealing comedies with Peter Sellers.

 During the 1970s, Cribbins narrated the classic children's programme The Wombles and performed several other voiceover roles.
-He also played Mr. Hutchison in "The Hotel Inspectors" episode of Fawlty Towers.
+He also played Mr. Hutchison in "The Hotel Inspectors" episode of Fawlty Towers and Perks the stationmaster in The Railway Children.
 He is the only person who has played two of Doctor Who's companions and also the only person to have faced the Daleks in both TV and film versions of Doctor Who.

 Cribbins had several novelty hits during the 1960s, including "The Hole in the Ground" and, probably his most famous, "Right Said Fred," from 1962.